-Here are 10 interview questions commonly asked in grad school interviews
+Here are top 10 grad school interview questions commonly asked

 - Why do you want to go here, instead of other schools?